pewapp/OrangeClock/README.md

 ## Known bugs and strange effects

 * The wifi credentials are stored in plain text on the Pico, so the OrangeClock should be connected to an isolated network or guest network.
+When you want to use your self-hosted mempool make sure that the url is reachable from the network

 * Strange effect: The display flickers every 12 hours (The reason is a full refresh).